Posted on Friday, February 26, 2010

 Podcasts, produced audio content available for free download through the iTunes store, are language learning tools that give you short lessons every day in languages from Japanese to Polish.

-Some of the most helpful — and most popular — podcasts are available through news services like the BBC and The Independent, and come in a variety of levels from beginner level to advanced.
+Some of the most helpful — and most popular — podcasts are available through news services like the BBC and The Independent, and come in a variety of levels from beginner to advanced.

 2) Restaurant Menus